IBM/cp4ba-rapid-deployment/cp4ba-21-0-3/04deployIBMDB2.md

    cd /cp4ba
    ```

-2. Clone this git repository onto your bastion host and copy the deployment scripts
+2. Clone this git repository onto your bastion host, extract an archive and copy the deployment scripts

    **Note:** As part of this doc, it is assumed that you copy the deployment scripts into directory `mycluster`.
 If you select a different directory, you have to change some of the commands in this and following steps accordingly, otherwise you can simply copy/paste them.